ej-shafran/compile-mode.nvim/README.md

   config = function()
     ---@type CompileModeOpts
     vim.g.compile_mode = {
+        -- if you use something like `nvim-cmp` or `blink.cmp` for completion, -- set this to fix tab completion in command mode:
+        -- input_word_completion = true,

         -- to add ANSI escape code support, add:
         -- baleia_setup = true,